wernerkrauss/php-cross-domain-proxy/README.md

 Preferably fixed by [enabling CORS](http://enable-cors.org/server.html) on the server you're trying to call, but sometimes this just isn't possible because reasons.

-A simple workaround is having a proxy on the same domain as your client-side script and let it do these cross-domain requests server-side instead.
+A simple workaround is having a server-side proxy script on the same domain as your client-side script (e.g. both at `api.example.com`), and let the server do these cross-domain requests on behalf of the client.

-The script here, `proxy.php`, is such a script.
+This is such a script.